Friday, December 27, 2024

 Monday, September 23, 2024

-Arulmigu Sree Veera Hanuman Temple, Brickfields (Kuala Lumpur)
+Arulmigu Sree Veera Hanuman Temple - Brickfields (Kuala Lumpur)

 As the sacred 'Kaumodaki' (divine mace of Lord Hanuman) swings through the foul air, an innumerable amount of evil thoughts that have leeched on the minds of Lord Hanuman's devotees are instantaneously perished.
 Virtuous concepts start sprouting in the minds of numerous Hanuman 'bhakta' (devotees), replacing the cerebral wasteland of evil reflections.
 Thus Brickfields Veera Hanuman temple captivates the mind of thousands of devotees, as all who enter this sacred oasis are cleansed of their sinful perceptions and is instead replaced by calmness and tranquillity.